 Restrictions after Breast Augmentation

-After any major surgery, restrictions are necessary to lessen the chance of certain complications from occuring.
+After any major surgery, restrictions are necessary to lessen the chance of certain complications from occurring.
 Because any surgery involves cutting tissue, that tissue can bleed or tear until it is healed.
 This can lead to a collection of blood, known as a hematoma, that must be surgically removed and the bleeding stopped.
 You may see some advertisements for “fast recovery” breast augmentation.
 This is an advertising gimmick, as the surgery is done exactly the same, although the implant is often placed over the muscle rather than under the muscle.
 The “get back to exercise and activity more quickly” just puts you at greater risk for a postop bleed.

 - No exercise, no lifting over 8 pounds for 4 weeks.
 This includes lifting children, as this can cause a postop bleed when lifting too much.
 This also includes sexual activity.